WE ARE OPEN!

-Whilst Taylored Psychology is currently operating as normal, we are taking extra precautions as recommended by the World Health Organization.
-We have stepped up our cleaning protocols, we have made extra hand sanitizer available, and we are insisting all staff and patients stay at home if feeling unwell.
+As we are considered an essential service, Taylored Psychology is currently operating as normal, albeit with extra precautions as recommended by the World Health Organization to ensure everyone’s health and wellbeing.
+We have stepped up our cleaning protocols, we have made hand sanitizer available, we have limited the number of patients in the waiting room, and we are insisting all staff, psychologists and patients stay home if feeling unwell.

-You can also stay up to date via the Department of Health Website.
-And if you are experiencing concern and anxiety regarding COVID-19 please refer to the Australian Psychological Society website for tips for coping with coronavirus-related anxiety.
+You can also stay up to date regarding Covid-19 via the Department of Health Website.
+And if you are experiencing concern and anxiety regarding COVID-19 please refer to the Australian Psychological Society website for information and advice for coping with coronavirus-related anxiety.

 Dr Taylor is the founding director of Taylored Psychology, which was established in 2011.
 Dr Taylor has a Master's degree in Clinical Psychology and a Doctoral Degree in Forensic Psychology (as well as an Economics Degree).
 She is registered to practice psychology under the Australian Health Practitioners Regulation Agency (AHPRA), and is a member of the Australian Psychological Society (APS) and the Society's Colleges of Clinical Psychologists and Forensic Psychologists.
 She is also a Psychology Board of Australia Approved Supervisor in both clinical and forensic psychology.